Jimut123/jimutmap/README.md

 </center>

-## Need for hacking and scraping satellite data
+## Need for scraping satellite data

 Well it's good (best in the world) satellite images, we just need to give the coordinates (Lat,Lon, and zoom) to get your dataset of high resolution satellite images!
 Create your own dataset and apply ML algorithms :')